 As a result, HFCs face strict regulations calling for a production phasedown.
 When specifying a fire extinguishing agent, you not only have to consider its impact on the planet but also the potential cost and availability of replacement agents following a regulatory phasedown.

-Novec 1230 fluid has a very low GWP of less than 1, is non-ozone-depleting, doesn’t linger in the atmosphere and is not targeted for regulatory restrictions or phasedown.
+Novec 1230 fire protection fluid has a very low GWP of less than 1, is non-ozone-depleting, doesn’t linger in the atmosphere and is not targeted for regulatory restrictions or phasedown.
 We’re so confident in this product that we guarantee it with the 3M™ Blue Sky℠ Warranty, offering peace of mind with 20-year protection against losses arising from regulatory action.

 Specifying the right fire suppression system carries with it long-term implications.
 What are the costs related to maintaining and recharging this system?

 Inert gas systems take up more room, and that space has a cost.
 They need to displace more air to put out a fire than an advanced clean agent like Novec 1230 fluid.
-That means more cylinders of gas to ship, install and maintain - not to mention the hidden costs to recharge.
+That means more fire cylinders of gas to ship, install and maintain - not to mention the hidden costs to recharge.

 There are also extra costs required to make an inert gas system safe, like extra ventilation, extra structural strength to support the weight of the system, and more expensive testing and checkout costs.